mhvk/baseband/docs/tutorials/new_format.rst

-In principle, like :class:`~baseband.dada.DADAHeader` is based on a `dict`, we could base ourselves on a :class:`numpy.ndarray` or :class:`numpy.void` with such a dtype, but then we inherit all their methods, so instead it may be better to still think in terms of a :class:`~baseband.base.header.ParsedHeader`, but override the getting and setting of keywords using the built-in numpy methods.
-Hence, we first define a :class:`~baseband.asp.header.DTypeHeaderBase` and then use this for :class:`~baseband.asp.header.ASPFileHeader` and :class:`~baseband.asp.header.ASPBlockHeader`.
+In principle, like :class:`~baseband.dada.DADAHeader` is based on a `dict`, we could base ourselves on a :class:`numpy.ndarray` or ``numpy.void`` with such a dtype, but then we inherit all their methods, so instead it may be better to still think in terms of a :class:`~baseband.base.header.ParsedHeaderBase`, but override the getting and setting of keywords using the built-in numpy methods.
+Hence, we first define a :class:`~baseband.asp.header.ASPHeaderBase` and then use this for :class:`~baseband.asp.header.ASPFileHeader` and :class:`~baseband.asp.header.ASPHeader`.

+Inspecting the two headers, one sees that information comes from both.
+For instance, the file header has information about the sample rate while the block header has accurate time and the total number of samples.
+In order to deal with this, we allow the block header to contain a link to the file header, and use its information if it is present.